 Step 3: Hand Wash

 Now it’s time to roll up your sleeves!
 It’s best to wash your Sundial garments one at a time, to ensure everything goes smoothly.
 Hand wash your garment in cold water with a small amount of mild soap.
 Again, using the right product is key here to ensure you don’t damage your shirt.
 Use a mild soap, such as Forever New.
 Just a few sprinkles of this organic, granular wash will be sufficient to wash your shirt!
-Don’t be fooled by Woolite though, it’s not actually a mild soap!
-We don’t recommend it.
+Don’t be fooled by Woolite though, it’s not actually a mild soap - we don’t recommend it.

 Avoid color bleeding with a few simple tips: use cold water, don’t soak or leave your shirt unattended while washing, and remove from the water promptly.
 Protect against further damage by avoiding abrasion: do not wring, rub or agitate your garment, and wash it inside-out if it has specialty items like rhinestones.

 Finish this step by rinsing out the soap thoroughly with cold water.

 One question we know is on your mind: Can I put my shirt in the washing machine?
 Our squad members have been known to wash their shirts in the washing machine, turned inside out, on the gentle cycle, and in a mesh garment wash bag.
 If you have a new-style washer without an agitator, this should be very safe.
 Warning: proceed with CARE!
 If you forget and leave the garment in the washer - even for a short period of time - be prepared for there to be problems!
 If your collar gets twisted, washing the garment again should do the trick.
 Your collar will soften and shape over time to fit you perfectly!
 This option should only be used with the gentle cycle, attending to the machine at all times!